Rugby league in Canada

+Rugby league football (Rugby à XIII) is a participation and spectator sport in Canada.

 History

 Games related to rugby football have been played in Canada since the 19th century, with the first Rugby Union being established in 1861.
-However, the rugby league made little headway into the country, where rugby union and later Canadian football were the dominant field sports.
+However, the rugby league made little headway in the country, where rugby union and later Canadian football were the dominant field sports.
 In 1928 the Great Britain Lions, Britain's national rugby league team, visited Canada on their way home from a tour of Australia and New Zealand.
 According to the Imperial Rugby League Board, a domestic competition using rugby league rules was held in Canada the following year.

 From the late 19th century Canadian unions adopted rule changes, generally similar to changes made in the United States, which created the sport known as Canadian football.
 Through the 20th century football gained in popularity, displacing other codes.
 With support declining, the Nova Scotia Rugby Union, which governed the sport in Nova Scotia and the Maritimes, decided to adopt the rugby league code in hopes of saving rugby from the incursion of Canadian football.
 The switch was first discussed in 1945, but the lack of a rule book precluded any action.
 The switch was finally agreed upon in 1946, and the switch was made the following season.

 With the exception of Halifax schools, which had adopted football, all competitions in the Maritimes, – the senior level, Maritime, high school, and university competitions – made the switch to rugby league.
 Unlike most rugby league competitions, the NSRU continued to be recognized by the Canadian Rugby Football Union, and all players remained amateur.
 Though attendance and participation increased in the first year, it did not last, and football continued to increase in popularity throughout the Maritimes.
 The universities all switched to football by 1955, and the senior league shrank to just four teams.
 Rugby league continued to be played in many Nova Scotia high schools until 1959, and was still played elsewhere in the Maritimes into the 1960s, but disappeared thereafter.